ceph/ceph-deploy/README.rst

 different release track with command line options, for example to use a release candidate::

-  ceph-deploy install --testing myhost1
+  ceph-deploy install --testing HOST

 Or to test a development branch::

-  ceph-deploy install --dev=wip-mds-now-works-no-kidding myhost1 myhost2
+  ceph-deploy install --dev=wip-mds-now-works-no-kidding HOST [HOST..]

 Deploying monitors